watmough/open-vds-sandbox/docs/vds/specification/Format.rst

   There is also a 2D auxiliary channel which contains indicates if the trace is present or not.
   The channels may have different data format and compression method.

-The VDS formats support several layers per channel, which allows for representing the channel data with different partitions.
-E.g., it is possible to store lower resolution versions of the original dataset `LODs` (level-of-detail) which allows for fast retrieval when less detail is required, e.g. for interactive visualization.
-It is also possible to store the original data in several bricking orders, e.g., the data can be stored as both 3D bricks and 2D tiles to allow for fast access to slices.
-This will increase the storage requirements.

-The format also specifies how `metadata` pertaining to these multi-dimensional arrays of data is stored, both required metadata and additional optional metadata that can be used to store information that allows re-creating the original data (e.g. SEG-Y file or other proprietary formats) exactly.
+The format also specifies how `metadata`, key-value pairs pertaining to the VDS as a whole, is stored.
+There is a set of `known metadata` that applications using VDS for a specific purpose (e.g. to store seismic data) are expected to follow, both required metadata and additional optional metadata that can be used to store information that allows re-creating the original data (e.g. SEG-Y file or other proprietary formats) exactly.

-The description of the `partitioning` of the data and all related metadata is encoded in the JSON format (The JSON Data Interchange Format, 2017), thus it can easily be interpreted using a variety of programming languages and technologies.
+The description of the partitioning of the data and all related metadata is encoded in the JSON format (The JSON Data Interchange Format, 2017), thus it can easily be interpreted using a variety of programming languages and technologies.
 Each chunk of data is serialized in one of several available binary serialization methods, all of which have open source deserialization code available.